tinggg-yyy/abc/week3-chatroom/README.md

    - messages **you send** appear as hearts to others
    - messages **others send** appear as hearts to you

-3. The more you type, the more hearts appear.
+3. The more you type, the more hearts appear to others.

 Meaning is hidden.
 Only the quantity of “love” remains.